aws-samples/amazon-sagemaker-secure-mlops/README.md

 We are going to cover the following three main topics:
 1. Secure deployment of Amazon SageMaker Studio into the existing secure environment (VPC, subnets, VPC endpoints, security groups).
 End-to-end data encryption and access control, audit/monitoring, and preventive, detective and responsive security controls
 2. MLOps CI/CD automation for model training and deployment into TEST/PROD environments
+3. Provisioning of MLOps project templates in SageMaker Studio
-3. Automated data science environment provisioning based on AWS Service Catalog and CloudFormation
+4. Automated data science environment provisioning based on AWS Service Catalog and CloudFormation

 The solution recommends and supports the following development approach:
 + A separate AWS account per Data Science team and one Amazon SageMaker Studion domain per region per account